top of page

 What is Narcissistic Family Mobbing?

-This collective bullying can look like:
+This collective bullying can manifest in various ways, including:

 • Gossip and Smear Campaigns: The narcissist spreads false or exaggerated stories to turn the family against the scapegoat.